tbenoit6283/skillet-nsx/README.md

 ## Caution
 - That skillet will not deploy our VM agents on NSX manager nor configure it for deployment, it's panorama configuration only.
-- That skillet release does not include creation of automated Security Groups and automated Steering Rules policies.
-That part will remain a manual step to fit your needs after you properly applied your skillet to panorama.
 - That skillet will create only one single Security Group into NSX Manager linked to one single DAG in panorama.
-Additional DAGs/Security Groups must be added manually after you apply the skillet.
+Additional DAGs/Security Groups must be added manually after you apply the skillet if you need more on your setup.
+- Generation of the certificate, signature of that certifcate, extraction and installation of that certificate into NSX Manager is not part of that skillet.
+That step need to be manually done after you launch the skillet to have that automated quarantine feature fully functional.

 ## Support Policy